chatlavasu572/Testing-Jenkins/README.md

  Now you pass the values like API_KEY,USER,Local_Host etc.. in the Environmental variables in the monitor pythonScript. click on save and check how the monitor is working whether it is working or giving any failed issues.
+ ## The Four monitors are :
+ ### 1. connectivity check:
+ This is used to check the endpoints are reachable to the jenkins.

 ```
 #!/usr/bin/env python3